drupix/jekyll-theme-quarkyll/about.md

     identifier: about
     hide-in-nav: false
 ---

-# This is my first Jekyll website

-## ...and my first Jekyll Theme

 <span class="dropcap">Q</span>**uark theme** is the new default theme for Grav built with **Spectre.css** a lightweight, responsive and modern CSS framework.
 Spectre provides  basic styles for typography, elements, and a responsive layout system that utilizes best practices and consistent language design.